dotnet/android/Documentation/workflow/UnitTests.md

 The `ADB_TARGET` environment variable can be used to explicitly specify which Android device should be used when running Device Integration Tests.

+NOTE: Not all tests work under .NET Android yet.
+So we need to filter them on the `DotNetIgnore` category.

-To run a specific test you can use the `Name` argument for the `--filter`,
+To run a specific test you can use the `Name=Value` argument for the `--filter`,

 ```cmd
 dotnet-local.cmd test bin\TestDebug\net7.0\Xamarin.Android.Build.Tests.dll --filter=Name=BuildBasicApplication